The fourth generation Renault Scenic is aiming to reinforce its position as the compact MPV to choose. Jonathan Crouch reports on the improved range.

 The styling is based on Renault's R-Space concept car, key features like the steeply-raked windscreen and short bonnet heightening the elegance of its MPV silhouette.
 Uniquely, big 20-inch wheels are fitted to all versions.
 At the same time, the three-part screen combines a panoramic view with improved side vision.
-At the front, there's a more distinctive lighting signature.
+At the front, there's a distinctive lighting signature.
 Depending on version, the C-shaped front headlights benefit from LED PURE VISION technology, while Edge Light technology provides the taillights with a 3D effect.
-As before, the mainstream Scenic range comes in two sizes, standard with five seats and Grand with seven seats: it's the standard version we look at here, a car that claims best-in-class stowage capacity.
+As before, the mainstream Scenic range comes in two sizes: this standard Scenic with five seats.
+And a Grand Scenic body style with seven seats: it's the standard version we look at here, a car that claims best-in-class stowage capacity.
 The boot of this fourth generation model boasts a volume of 572-litres and around the car, there's total additional stowage capacity of 63 litres.
 Take the 'Easy Life drawer', which faces the front passenger seat and offers a storage area of 11.5-litres.
 That's three litres more than a conventional glove box.
 Lit and chilled, it opens via an electronic sensor and automatically locks when the vehicle stops.
 Plus, as before, there are four underfloor compartments.
 In the back, this Scenic is equipped with folding tables that open to reveal a small storage area that can accommodate a mobile phone, a gaming console or perhaps crayons, whilst it is also possible to attach electronic tablets of different sizes.
 The two USB ports at the rear of the centre console mean electronic devices can be used without time restraints.

 Renault's fourth generation Scenic is here to remind us that there's still a place for the traditional five-seat compact mini-MPV in a modern market stuffed with other, more high profile alternatives.
 It's practical, spacious, well built and decently equipped, as every car of this kind must be, but in this case, each of these criteria has been ticked off with a thoroughness that reminds you just who invented this market sector in the first place.
-Is it all enough to keep the market's original five-seat mini-MPV as the best choice for frugal families?
+Is it all enough to keep the market's original five-seat mid-sized MPV as the best choice for frugal families?
 Perhaps.
 Many might be surprised at just how thoroughly this French contender can now meet their needs.
 One thing's for certain.
 As a more versatile spin on spacious five-seat family motoring, the Scenic model line has a lot of life in it yet.